mikehans/it-logger/README.md

 [X] Add the techs section without the videos using connect() - add and delete techs

-[ ] Modify the select box of techs used in the Create Log form to fetch from the techs
+[X] Modify the select box of techs used in the Create Log form to fetch from the techs
+ - presently an issue where a GET request to /techs is issued twice on load.
+The second returns a 304 but it's unnecessary
+   - once in AddLogModal
+   - once in TechListModal

 [ ] Modify the application to use React Hooks instead of connect()